EzyGang/py-cachify/docs/reference/init.md

 - To have **correct distributed locking semantics**, you must implement `set(..., nx=True)` as an atomic "set-if-absent" operation and return a truthy/falsy value as described above.
 - If your backend cannot provide atomic `nx=True` behavior, `lock` and `once` will only offer best-effort mutual exclusion and may admit concurrent entries under rare races.

-By adhering to these protocols (including the `nx` semantics), you can integrate your custom backend while maintaining compatibility with py-cachify's caching and locking mechanisms.
+By adhering to these protocols (including the `nx` semantics), you can integrate your custom backend while maintaining compatibility with py-cachify's caching, locking, and pool management mechanisms.

 ### Example Custom Client Integration